digital-land/design-system/src/digital-land/components/map/README.md

 }
 }) }}

-Use the `geojsonUrls` option to plot mulitple boundaries, it accepts an array of geojson urls.

-### Plot a conservation area

-An alternative approach is to provide the url to the geojson in the `data-geojson-urls` attribute.
+## Show multiple shapes

+There are a number of ways to pass ursl to geojson files to the map component.

+All urls must point to `.geojson` files.

+### HTML attribute

+You can pass a list of urls, separate by `;`, to the `data-geojson-urls` attribute of the map element.

+    <div class="dl-map" id="aMap"
+        data-module="boundary-map"
+        data-geojson-urls="/conservation-area/c52ff772-db94-4a8a-acdf-be3a1ac79d25/boundary.geojson;/local-authority-district/E06000001/geometry.geojson"
+    >

 {{ designSystemExample({
 "iframe": {
+    "title": "Example - pass urls as HTML attributes", "url": "example-html.html",
+    "size": "l"
+},
+"component": {
+    "name": "map"
+}
+}) }}

+### Jinja macro option

+Use the `data-geojson-urls` option when calling the jinja macro.
+It accepts a string with urls separated by `;` or it accepts an array urls.

+{{ designSystemExample({
+"iframe": {
+    "title": "An example showing list of paths passed to the map component", "url": "example-multiple.html",
+    "size": "l"
+},
+"component": {
+    "name": "map"
+}
+}) }}

+### JS init option

+An alternative approach is to provide the url(s) to the `geojsonUrls` option which initalising the module.

+{{ designSystemExample({
+"iframe": {
-    "title": "An example of the map component with a single conservation area", "url": "example-conservation-area.html",
+    "title": "An example of the map component with multiple geometries passed to JS", "url": "example.html",
     "size": "m"
 },
 "component": {